gergo-/missed-optimizations/README.md

     pop {r4, pc}
 ```

-GCC allocates a stack frame, not realizing that this call in tail position
+In the code above, GCC allocates a stack frame, not realizing that this call
-could be simply
+in tail position could be simply
 ```
     b   __aeabi_idiv
 ```